 Speak to the Outsider, Not the Insider

-It can be easy to fall back using terminology specific to your company, thinking the specificity will attract the right candidate.
+It can be easy to fall back on using terminology specific to your company, thinking the specificity will attract the right candidate.
 But unless they are coming from inside your organization, most job seekers won’t know your company-specific lingo.
 Using titles like “Warehouse Staff Level II” or “Stock Clerk S12-3622” might have a very specific meaning within your company.
 However, an external candidate isn’t going to know if Level II is the highest level, or near the bottom.
 Additionally, using cryptic lingo and codes in the job title could impede your job posting results.
 Specifically, because extra verbiage can drag down your ad’s ranking in search results.
-For a winning title, leave out numbers (aside from salary ranges), codes and company-specific terminology.
+For a winning title, leave out numbers (aside from salary ranges), codes, and company-specific terminology.

 Show me the Money

 There are a few key reasons why putting your salary offering or range may give employers a competitive advantage when trying to attract candidates.
-According to research from LinkedIn, one of the first things 70% of candidates look for is a position’s compensation.
+According to research from LinkedIn, one of the first things 70% of candidates look for in a position’s compensation.
 After all, people are not likely to seek new employment at a rate of pay below their current salary.
 Still, other research shows that millennials, a demographic that will make up 75% of the workforce by 2025, prefer to know salary information upfront.
 Since openness about finance is a deep-rooted trend among this demographic, it’s worth thinking in terms of how to attract them.
 If salary ranges appeal to this generation then it makes sense to include them whenever possible.
 Lastly, listing compensation in a job title is a simple way to get applicants to self-select out of a position when the pay rate doesn’t align with their requirements.
 This means less “noise” at the recruiter level when trying to filter out candidates that may be a bad fit.

 Make it Searchable

 To talk just a little more about job titles and search engine rankings, always make sure that your title is searchable.
 Searching job titles is how most careerists research job openings.
 We know it can be tempting to get creative with your title in an attempt to stand out from the crowd.
 After all, in theory, “Box Hop Extraordinaire” may sound fun and catchy, but it’s not likely a warehouse worker will find this job in an online search.
 One of the easiest ways to ensure that your job is searchable is to use Google’s autocomplete feature to view generic terms that describe the position you’re hiring for.
 This feature was designed to tell you what people most commonly look for once you type in the first keyword or two.
-If you’re not sure about a title, consider choosing the best fit from among the search engines suggestions.
+If you’re not sure about a title, consider choosing the best fit from among the search engine suggestions.
 Remember that when advertising a job, searchability is the most important factor.
 And the simple fact is that more people will search for “Warehouse Associate” than “Packing Wizard” when job hunting.